Mathématique: Chapter 4

 Young filled a glass with water.

-Young threw the water straight in his face.
+Young threw the water in his face.

 Rush stopped talking.
 He stared at Young.